-3.4.13.1 Single hold cargo ships other than bulk carriers shall comply with the present requirements not later than the date of the first intermediate or renewal survey of the ship, whichever comes first, but, anyway, not later than 31 December 2009.

-3.4.13.2 Ships having the length $L_1 < 80$ m, or $L_1 < 100$ m if constructed before 1998, and a single cargo hold below the freeboard deck or cargo holds below the freeboard deck which are not separated by at least one bulkhead made watertight up to that deck, shall be fitted in such space or spaces with flooding detection sensors, which give an audible and visual alarm at the navigation bridge when the water level above the inner bottom in the cargo hold reaches a height of not less than 0,3 m, and another when such level reaches not more than 15 per cent of the mean depth of the cargo hold.
+- 3.4.13.1 Single hold cargo ships other than bulk carriers constructed before 1 January 2007 shall comply with these requirements not later than 31 December 2009. - 3.4.13.2 Ships having the length $L_1$ <80 m, or $L_1$ <100 m if constructed before 1998, and a single cargo hold below the freeboard deck which are not separated by at least one bulkhead made watertight up to that deck, shall be fitted in such space or spaces with flooding detection sensors, which give an audible and visual alarm at the navigation bridge when the water level above the inner bottom in the cargo hold reaches a height of not less than 0,3 m, and another when such level reaches not more than 15 % of the mean depth of the cargo hold.

-3.4.13.3 Flooding detection sensors shall be fitted at the aft end of the hold, or above its lowest part where the inner bottom is not parallel to the designed waterline.
+- 3.4.13.3 Flooding detection sensors shall be fitted at the aft end of the hold, or above its lowest part where the inner bottom is not parallel to the designed waterline.
 If sensors cannot be placed within a distance equal to one corrugation space or one bulkhead vertical stiffener space from the centerline, they shall be located at both sides of the cargo hold.
-Where webs or partial watertight bulkheads are fitted above the inner bottom, the Register may require the fitting of additional sensors.
-It is allowed to use one sensor vertically instead of two provided its design allows giving alarm at both levels of hold flooding.

-3.4.13.4 The flooding detection sensors need not be fitted in ships complying with the requirements of 3.4.11.3, or in ships having watertight side compartments each side of the cargo hold length extending vertically at least from inner bottom to freeboard deck.

-3.4.13.5 The flooding detection system shall comply with the requirements of 7.10, Part XI "Electrical Equipment".

-3.4.13.6 Flooding Detection System Manual shall be provided on board the ship, which shall be developed in compliance with the requirements of 3.4.11.4.
+Where webs or partial watertight bulkheads are fitted above the inner bottom, the fitting of additional sensors may be required.
+It is allowed to use one sensor vertically instead of two provided its design allows giving alarm at both levels of hold flooding. - 3.4.13.4 The flooding detection sensors need not be fitted in ships complying with the requirements of 3.4.11.3, or in ships having watertight side compartments each side of the cargo hold length extending vertically at least from inner bottom to freeboard deck. - 3.4.13.5 The flooding detection system shall comply with the requirements of 7.10, Part XI "Electrical Equipment". - 3.4.13.6 Flooding Detection System Manual shall be provided on board the ship, which shall be developed in compliance with the requirements of 3.4.11.4.